davidgondelach/DESTO/README.md

-# DensityEstimation
+# DESTO
-Matlab code for global thermospheric density estimation using: 1) radar range and range-rate measurements, 2) GPS position measurements or 3) two-line element data.

-This is a complete toolbox for Matlab that enables you to estimate the global thermospheric density using radar, GPS or two-line-element data.
-Three different reduced-order density models can be employed for the estimation.
+The Density Estimation Toolbox (DESTO) is a complete toolbox for Matlab that enables you to estimate the global thermospheric density using GPS, radar or two-line-element (TLE) data.
+In addition, three different reduced-order density models can be employed for the estimation.

 Copyright © 2021 by David Gondelach and Richard Linares